ipfs/ipfs-blog/src/_blog/break-on-through-gateways-part-1.md

 ## Speaking IPFS

-It's worth noting that IPFS is a set of open-source protocols, specifications, and software implementations.

-So how do you use IPFS to access files in real-world applications?

 There are two primary ways to fetch files stored in the IPFS network:

 - Running an IPFS node by installing one of the IPFS implementations as a daemon (long-running process) on your computer or a server in the cloud.
 The node becomes a member of the IPFS peer-to-peer network and announces what data it’s holding and responds to requests for data.
 - Using an **IPFS Gateway** which allows fetching CIDs using the HTTP protocol.

-The first option allows you to _speak the native IPFS protocol_ while the latter serves as a bridge in situations where you might be constrained to using HTTP.
-Choosing the right approach depends on your use case.
+The first option allows you to _speak the native IPFS protocol_.
+The latter serves as a bridge in situations where you might be constrained to using HTTP, such as in web apps where your app users may not be running an IPFS node.

+Choosing the right approach depends on your use case and requirements.
+In reality, combining the two approaches is also perfectly valid.

+> **Note:** In addition to the two ways above, the browser [Brave](https://brave.com/ipfs-support/) has a built in IPFS node, allowing you to directly interact with the IPFS network from the browser.
+Moreover, [js-ipfs](https://js.ipfs.io/) paves the way for an implementaion of the IPFS protocol that can be embedded as part of a web application running in the browser.

 ## What are IPFS gateways?